-•Announcement Circuit Pack (TN750) (V3)
+• Announcement Circuit Pack (TN750) (Release 1, Version 3)

-Provides an integrated means for recording announcements that can then be played back on demand from call processing as part of a calling feature.
+Provides an integrated means for recording announcements that can be played back on demand from call processing as part of a calling feature.
 Messages can be recorded by customers from their voice terminals, on- or off-premises, and have flexible message lengths.
-It provides 4 minutes of storage at 32 Kbits/second.
+The circuit pack provides 4 minutes of storage at 32 kbps.
 It has 16 channels, and any announcement can be played on any channel.
+Up to 64 announcements can be programmed on the announcement board.
 There are 50 queue slots for the board.
 Five call connections can listen per channel which results in a total simultaneous call capacity of 80 calls.
-There is a limit of one TN750 per System 75.
+There is a limit of one TN750 per system.
 The TN750 cannot be used for the Automatic Wakeup feature.
-If possible, the TN750 should be mounted in the control carrier to preserve the announcements as long as possible in case of a power failure.
+If possible, the TN750 should be mounted in the control cabinet to preserve the announcement as long as possible in case of power failure.

-Power Units
+Power Supply